 Types of Melanoma

-What it is: The most common type of melanoma, representing about 70% of all cases.
+What It Is: The most common type of melanoma, representing about 70% of all cases.
 This melanoma usually appears as a flat or barely raised lesion, often with irregular borders and variations in color.
 These melanoma lesions most commonly appear on the trunks of men, the legs of women, and the upper back of both sexes.
 These lesions are diagnosed most frequently in patients between the ages of 30 and 50.
 About half of these melanomas occur in pre-existing moles.1

-How it progresses: Even though it may spread, it spreads along the top layer of skin, the epidermis, for a period of months to years before it goes deeper into the skin.
+How It Progresses: Even though it may spread, it spreads along the top layer of skin, the epidermis, for a period of months to years before it goes deeper into the skin.

 Signs: The darkening in one part of a pre-existing mole or the appearance of a new mole on unaffected, normal skin.

-What it is: A melanoma that is found most often on the trunk, the head, or the neck, and represents 10% to 15% of all melanomas.
+What It Is: A melanoma that is found most often on the trunk, the head, or the neck, and represents 10% to 15% of all melanomas.
 Nodular melanoma is more common in men than women.

 Signs: This melanoma usually appears as a blue-black, dome-shaped nodule, although 5% of the time the lesions are pink or red.

-What it is: This melanoma comes from a preexisting lentigo, rather than a mole.
+What It Is: This melanoma comes from a preexisting lentigo, rather than a mole.
 Historically, only about 5% of all melanoma cases are lentigo maligna melanoma

-How it progresses: This type of melanoma typically takes many years to develop.
+How It Progresses: This type of melanoma typically takes many years to develop.
 It occurs most often in older adults, usually on the face and other chronically sun-exposed areas.
 Unlike nodular melanoma which has had a fairly stable rate of occurrence, the rate of lentigo maligna melanoma has been steadily increasing over the last decades.
 This increase is thought to be due to the fact that the development of lentigo maligna melanoma is more influenced by chronic sun exposure.2

 Signs: These melanomas are generally large, flat, tan-colored lesions containing differing shades of brown, or as in other melanomas, black, blue, red, gray, or white.

-What it is: “Acral” comes from the Greek word akron, meaning extremity, and the disease typically appears on the palms, soles, or under the nails.
+What It Is: “Acral” comes from the Greek word akron, meaning extremity, and the disease typically appears on the palms, soles, or under the nails.
 Less than 5% of all melanomas are acral lentiginous melanoma (subungual melanoma), but it is the most common melanoma in African-Americans and Asians.

 Signs: These melanomas look like bruises or injuries to the palms, soles, or nail beds, which is why they are often not diagnosed early.
 When they appear as lesions, they are usually tan, brown, or black, with variations in color and irregular borders.
 When a melanoma occurs under the fingernail or toenail, it may present as a brown, black, or even a blue streak in the nail.
 In darkly pigmented individuals such as African Americans, it can be completely normal to have darker streaks under the nail because of the increased amount of melanin that their normal melanocytes produce.
-However, in a Caucasian or similarly lightly pigmented person, dark streaks in the nail are very rare, and any streak that cannot be explained by a trauma must be seriously considered for a biopsy to prove that there is no cancer under the nail.
+However, in a White or similarly lightly pigmented person, dark streaks in the nail are very rare, and any streak that cannot be explained by a trauma must be seriously considered for a biopsy to prove that there is no cancer under the nail.

 Melanomas Without a Primary (Internal Areas)

-About 5% to 10% of melanomas are found first in internal areas of the body, such as lymph nodes or internal organs without any obvious signs on the skin.
+About 5% to 10% of melanomas are found first in internal areas of the body, such as lymph nodes or internal organs, without any obvious signs on the skin.